delphix/virtualization-sdk/docs/docs/Building_Your_First_Plugin/Overview.md

 To complete the tutorial that follows, make sure you check off the things on this list:

 - Download the SDK and get it working
-- A running Delphix Engine, version x.y.z or above.
+- A running Delphix Engine version 6.0.2.0 or above.
-- Add at least one Unix host—but preferably three—to the Delphix Engine as remote environments
+- Add at least one Unix host—but preferably three—to the Delphix Engine as remote environments.
 - Have a tool at hand for editing text files—mostly Python and JSON.
 A simple text editor would work fine, or you can use a full-fledged IDE.